 If you are on an Enterprise account and interested in requiring two-factor authentication for all account members, contact our Support team through the chat icon on the bottom right.
-They will confirm and enable required two-factor authentication for the account.
+They will confirm and enable the required two-factor authentication for the account.

 Once enabled, all account members on your account will be sent an email informing them that they have 24 hours to enable two-factor authentication.
-Additionally, any new users joining via invite from this point will be required to enable two-factor authentication before they can access the account.
+Additionally, any new users joining via an invite from this point will be required to enable two-factor authentication before they can access the account.

 If a user on the account does not enable two-factor authentication within 24 hours, they will be logged out of Frame.io for security reasons.
 Upon re-login, they will be routed to the two-factor authentication setup flow.

-Note: if you have SSO enabled, any of the users who log in via SSO will not be required to enable 2FA, as your identity provider manages their authentication.
+NOTE: if you have SSO enabled, any of the users who log in via SSO will not be required to enable 2FA, as your identity provider manages their authentication.

 Q: I’m an individual user who wants to enable two-factor authentication on my own.
 How do I do that?

 A: At this time, we do not support per-user self-service 2FA management.

 Q: What do I do if I’m locked out of Frame.io because I don’t have the device I use for two-factor authentication?

 A: You can enter one of the backup codes you received during the two-factor authentication setup by clicking on “Enter recovery code” in the Frame.io login flow.
 Keep in mind that each backup code can only be used once.

 If you don’t have your backup codes, please reach out to your account admin to grant you a 24-hr pass into the account.
 After 24 hours have elapsed, you’ll be logged back out and will need to re-enable two-factor authentication for your login.